University of the West Indies: University of the West Indies system

 The other contributing countries are served by the Open Campus.

 Proposed additions

-There have been various proposals to add one or more campuses on other islands, including a campus at Hope, Grenada.
+There have been various proposals to add one or more campuses in other nations, including a campus at Hope, Grenada or even Suzhou, China.

 Articulation and franchised programmes

 In addition to programmes offered directly by one of the faculties of the university, the UWI extends accessibility to its programmes through articulation agreements and franchise arrangements with regional institutions.
 In many of these arrangements, students are able to study in their home countries for the first one or two years before going to a landed campus for the third (and fourth) year.
 In the case of articulation agreements, the local institution develops its own programme and the UWI agrees to recognise it as equivalent to the first year or two of a specific UWI programme.
 In the case of a franchise programme, the local institution delivers exactly the programme as offered by UWI.
 This is usually the first year or two, but can be the full bachelor's degree on occasion.